Are Sports Drinks Bad for Your Health?

-The beverage companies know that their products condition you to feel that any liquid you put in your mouth should feel like a party, all stimulating and exciting.
-Anything short of that, like water, boring.
-Former head of the FDA David Kessler calls this phenomenon a “food carnival.”
+The beverage companies know that the condition of their products you feel that any liquid you put in your mouth should feel like a party, all stimulating and exciting.
+Anything short of that, like water, is boring.
+A former head of the FDA David Kessler calls this phenomenon a “food carnival.”

 The manufacturer also knows that subconsciously, many parents believe this is a healthier alternative to soda.
 This is not true.